VladyslavKvaskov/email_sender-Fetch-API-PHP-AJAX/README.md

 In the .htaccess file on the server, I wrote

     Header set Access-Control-Allow-Origin "*" so you can access everything on the https://marinmover.com/ using fetch API.
+You can access https://marinmover.com/email_sender/php/email_sender.php using fetch API.